-- The program is 12 Weeks in total, designed in a series of three 4-week modules (outlined below).
+- The program is 12 Weeks in total, designed in a series of three 4-week sessions (outlined below).

 - Upon successful completion of the 12 weeks, you will be awarded a professional certification as an Appreciative Inquiry Practitioner from the Cooperrider Center at Champlain College.

 - There will be one zoom meeting per week on Thursdays from 4:00 - 5:00 pm EST. These live meetings are optional and will be recorded so you can view them later/if you are unable to attend.

 - Expect to spend 8-10 hours a week on learning materials and applications.

 - In addition to pre-recorded, on demand lectures from Drs.
 Lindsey Godwin and David Cooperrider, you will also be provided with weekly learning materials and hands-on application opportunities to bring AI to life in your world.

 - All required resources (articles, videos, books, chapters, etc.) are provided as part of your tuition.

 - As part of the program, you will receive a 1-year subscription to the AI Practitioner Journal.